 - Modernizing our voter registration system.

-Learn more about the problems with photo ID requirements.
+Learn more about restoring the vote.

 Establishing early voting in Minnesota